 The timing couldn’t be better.
 In 2021, we’re celebrating the 40th anniversary of our high-speed TGV trains, the 50th anniversary of the Cité du Train railway museum and the 25th anniversary of our Thalys international service.
 The year also marks the inauguration of the Salle des Fresques shopping gallery in Paris-Lyon station, as well as completion of a number of EU-funded network upgrades.

 For all these reasons, SNCF Group was delighted to accept the European Commission’s call for infrastructure managers and rail companies to organize events for the European Year of Rail.
 It’s a perfect opportunity to showcase European engineering expertise and the power of rail to connect people, regions, and businesses across the continent.

 It’s no coincidence that the European Year of Rail is 2021.
-It’s the first year of full implementation for the Fourth Railway Package, an EU legislative measure that breaks down institutional, legal and technical barriers to create a single, integrated European rail area and spur economic growth.
+It’s the first year of full implementation for the Fourth Railway Package, an EU legislative measure that breaks down the last institutional, legal and technical barriers to competition, creating a single, integrated European rail area and spurring economic growth.

 The Connecting Europe Express will be among the highlights of the European Year of Rail.
 The train will depart from Lisbon on 2 September, visiting 40 cities in 26 countries before arriving at its destination in Paris on 7 October 2021.
 At each stop, special events will celebrate the power of rail.

 But the journey will also highlight challenges the rail sector must overcome to attract more passengers and freight traffic.
 Because Europe’s rail network is still not fully interoperable, 3 separate trains will be needed for the 3 track gauges used across the continent.